 Dining at restaurants on Tahiti and the other islands is also expensive, especially in hotel restaurants.
 Breakfast buffets may run $30 per person or more, a hamburger or baguette can cost over $20, and scrambled eggs (without toast) can cost $10.

-Visitors might therefore consider packing snacks, such as power bars, crackers, cereal, or nuts.
+Visitors might, therefore, consider packing snacks, such as power bars, crackers, cereal, or nuts.
 When you encounter a small market, stock up on baguettes, cheese, jam, locally grown pineapples or mangos, and a good bottle of French wine, creating a romantic picnic.

 A decent-sized Champion Supermarket is on the edge of Papeete, within walking distance from the Marché Municipale.
-Vacationers with a rented car might check out the large Carrefours, a branch of the French supermarket chain, on the outskirts of Papeete.
+Vacationers with a rented car might check out the large Carrefour, a branch of the French supermarket chain, on the outskirts of Papeete.

 On the other islands, small grocery stores stock basics.
 Prices are high but not unreasonable, and picking up the makings for breakfast or lunch to eat on the deck of your hotel room can ease a budget.
 To leave this option open, when packing for Tahiti, include a bottle opener and plastic cutlery.